-Big Bertha Sweet Pepper will grow to be about 30 inches tall at maturity, with a spread of 24 inches.
+Lady Bell Sweet Pepper will grow to be about 3 feet tall at maturity, with a spread of 24 inches.
 When planted in rows, individual plants should be spaced approximately 24 inches apart.
+Because of its vigorous growth habit, it may require staking or supplemental support.
 This vegetable plant is an annual, which means that it will grow for one season in your garden and then die after producing a crop.